 The blog has been used to share new research and literature highlighting the many ways school libraries support teaching and learning in schools.
 It has provided a (somewhat brief) commentary on new resources and ideas, emerging theories and technologies, and best practice in teacher librarianship since its inception.

-From 2011, the content of the blog has been broadened to include Lyn’s musings on her learning and teaching experiences as a distance educator in the higher education sector, who thrives on testing and trialling new technologies to support her students’ learning.
+From 2011, the content of the blog broadened to include Lyn’s musings on her learning and teaching experiences as a distance educator in the higher education sector, who thrives on testing and trialling new technologies to support her students’ learning.
 Lyn also uses this blog to curate research findings on the impact of school libraries on student learning and continue to advocate for the teacher librarianship profession.